-Studies show that strawberries may also help protect the brain with a powerful antioxidant capacity.
-Strawberries are an excellent source of potassium, fiber, many B vitamins, vitamin C, vitamin K, manganese, iodine, folate, omega-3 fatty acids, magnesium, and copper.
+Strawberries are high in antioxidant phytonutrients known as phenols which help protecting us from disease while promoting good health and protecting the brain.
+Strawberries are also an excellent source of potassium, fiber, B vitamins, vitamin C, vitamin K, manganese, iodine, folate, omega-3 fatty acids, magnesium, and copper.

 If you are unsure of other healthy ways to make changes to your diet or lifestyle, you can always reach out to your doctor for advice.
 We also have recipes you might consider trying, featured in our blog.